 - Tenants are aware of and comply with all ordinances including applicable Fire Bans and NO Fireworks

 Municipalities of all sizes throughout this province are impacted by and recognize the importance of “Seasonal Residents” or “Second Home Owners” who rent responsibly.
-Several municipalities, most notably Kawartha Lakes and Tiny Township, have Short Term Rental Policies in place that could serve as a resource for the Municipality of Northern Bruce Peninsula’s quest for a viable solution.
+Several municipalities, most notably Kawartha Lakes and Tiny Township, have Short Term Rental Policies in place that are viable examples for the Municipality of Northern Bruce Peninsula.